AaronVerDow/nix/common/kanata/README.md

 * Config files are being concatenated in configuration.nix
   * Includes only seem to follow relative paths, not sure how to do that with nix.
   * Passing NixOS configFile does not work, even when permissions are fixed.
-* Excluding the internal keyboard does not work, that instance does nothing.
-  * Currently I am manually including external keyboards.
-* Cannot find device ID for bluetooth boards.
-* Lenovo IdeaPad doesn't seem capable of a four character chord?
 * Missing keycode for stop button

 Pages to copy from: